Mathnerd314/stroscot/docs/Commentary/Types.rst

 There is also soundness and completeness in logic, which is different:

 * A theory is logically sound (valid) if all of its theorems are tautologies, i.e. every formula that can be proved in the system is valid in every semantic interpretation of the language of the system.
-* A theory is logically satisfiable if it has a model, i.e., there exists an interpretation under which all provable formulas in the theory are true.
+* A theory is logically satisfiable if it has a model, i.e., there exists an interpretation in ZFC under which all provable formulas in the theory are true.
 * A theory is semantically complete when all its tautologies are theorems, i.e. every formula that is true under every interpretation of the language of the system can be proven using the rules of the system.
 * A theory is syntactically complete if, for each formula φ of the language of the system, either φ or ¬φ is a theorem.
 Alternately, for all unprovable sentences φ, φ ⊢ ⊥ is a theorem.
 * A theory is logically consistent if there is no formula φ such that both φ and its negation ¬φ are provable.

 Via the Curry-Howard correspondence we can interpret formulas as types and provability of a formula as a program term of that type existing.
-We restrict to semantic interpretations that map formulas/types to sets and evaluate terms to values in those sets.
+We restrict to the semantic interpretation that maps formulas/types to sets and evaluate terms to values in those sets.
 So then:

-* A TS is logically sound/valid if every inhabited type T in every semantic interpretation of the language has a  nonempty type domain 〚T〛.
+* A TS is logically sound/valid if every inhabited type T in the semantic interpretation of the language has a  nonempty type domain 〚T〛.
 * A TS is logically satisfiable if a semantics exists where all of its inhabited types have elements in their type domains.
 * A TS is semantically complete when all nonempty type domains 〚T〛 have program terms of type T (T inhabited).
 * A TS is syntactically complete if, for each type T, either T or ¬T is inhabited.
 Alternately, for all empty types T, there is a program of type T -> Void.